JiachenRen/waifu-classifier/docs/final_report.md

 #### Results & Discussion

 As with evaluating any word2vec models, there are no numeric metrics generic enough to evaluate the quality of a given word2vec model.
-The first thing we tried was finding the most similar top n words of a given word.
+The first thing we tried was finding the most similar n words of a given word.
 Empirically, we should expect synonyms that make sense.
 Here are a few that we have tried:

 ```python
 model.wv.most_similar('princess', topn=5)